NZMSA/2018-Phase-2/6. Authentication/README.md

 We will revisit this soon.

+*If you clone the complete project from the repo, make sure to add in API-Key and API-endpoint to the getFace

 ## 3. Add camera integration
 In this tutorial we will be integrating a camera into our react app using **react-webcam** package available on npm.